Mrwick2323/polytrack/README.md

 download the one called polytrack-standalone, and run the exe inside.
 ## not standalone - 2 MB, moderately harder, looks more like a virus
-download the one not called polytrack-standalone, run the bat inside, and go to http://localhost:8000 this one requires python to be installed.
+download the one not called polytrack-standalone, run the bat inside, and go to http://localhost:8000 this one requires python to be installed. or just like any other way to host it, all files are in /files directory. would work on a vps or just ps too i assume. you also can just clone this repo, the not standalone one is just this repo but with the readme removed.

 # OTHER OS
 ## standalone - 140 MB, harder, looks less like a virus